Hakaniemi market hall

 The Hakaniemi market hall (Finnish: Hakaniemen kauppahalli, Swedish: Hagnäs saluhall) is a market building at the Hakaniemi market square in the district of Kallio in Helsinki, Finland.
 It was built at the start of the street Hämeentie in 1914.

-The market hall has undergone basic reparations since March 2018 and the reparations are due to be finished in autumn 2022.
-During the reparations, the market operates at a heated temporary building, which is due to be dismantled once the reparations are complete.
+The market hall underwent basic reparations from 2018 to 2023.
+During the reparations, the market operated at a heated temporary building, which was dismantled once the reparations were complete.

 History

 Background

 On 20 October 1908 the City Council of Helsinki decided to reserve a lot located at the Hakaniemi market square along the street Itäinen Viertotie (now known as Hämeentie) for building a market hall.
 Architect Einar Flinckenberg, deputy architect of the house architecture department of the city of Helsinki from 1910 to 1920, made two plans for a new market hall: a one-floor building solely for grocery sales and a two-floor building for both grocery sales and other sales.
 In 1911 the city council gave the monetary action chamber the task of designing complete sketches for the new market hall with cost and worth calculations.

 Even though the two-floor building was more expensive, it was seen as more economically viable and aesthetically better.
 As experience had shown that trade in specialised market halls suffered, a diverse selection of products for sale was seen as better.
 This would also allow reorganising the trade of the entire market square.
 Market sales in Hakaniemi had begun already at Christmas 1897, and especially sales of coffee and food from fixed kiosks had caused problems with the general order.

 On 14 November 1911 the city council made a decision to build the two-floor market hall.
 The market hall building would include 32 cellars, the side building would include 11 fish stores, the bottom floor would include 114 grocery stores and the top floor would include 103 stores for cloth and leather, metal dishes, clay artworks and handicraft products.